eda-ricercatore/admin-notes/skill-set/other-info/soft-skills.md

 	- communicate nuanced ideas clearly
 + You find the 10% work that gets us 90% of the value
 + You approach problems with a scrappy, creative, and entrepreneurial mindset.
++ 5+ years of relevant engineering experience at tech and product-driven companies
++ Ability to move fast in an environment where things are sometimes loosely defined and may have competing priorities or deadlines